If you did not migrate your account yet, visit https://idp-portal-info.suse.com/

 After OS installation if you want to have U-Boot installed on the eMMC as well you just have to burn the u-boot.bin file in the "MBR gap":

-And the reboot you board without any SD card/USB key.
+And then reboot your board without any SD card/USB key.
 U-Boot should be loaded directly from eMMC.
+After this boot from SD card is not possible anymore!